 Open: Any rower who does not fall under the Junior Category.

-- A women's lightweight crew, including a single (1x) shall have no rower who weighs more than 130 lbs.
+(B).
+Women: A women’s lightweight crew, including a single scull (1x), shall have no rower who weighs more than 130 lbs.

-Recreational: The Recreational category is for masters who practice on average one day per week.
+Recreational: The Recreational category is for Masters Rowers who practice on average two days per week.
 This category includes such crews as those rowing as a corporate crew, in a summer rowing league, as novices (in first year of rowing), or other occasional rowers.
 What distinguishes a recreational rower is the limited frequency with which he or she rows.
-A team may not enter a Masters event and also a Recreational event.
-Recreational Rowers have attained/will attain the age of 21 during the current calendar year.
+A crew may NOT enter a Masters event and also a Recreational event.
+Recreational Rowers can be or will attain the age of 21 and over during the current calendar year.

 Composite Boats: Composite crews include competitors from more than one club and/or unaffiliated competitors and must register as a composite crew.
 Such crews will be ineligible to receive points used to determine the team points award.
 Once a crew has been entered as a composite crew, it shall remain so, regardless of subsequent substitutions.

 Mixed Boats: Must contain an equal number of men and women excluding the coxswain.
 The coxswain may be of either sex.